 For those intending to take only one Earth Sciences option:

-- for biologists Geological Sciences A is recommended.
+- for biologists Earth Sciences A is recommended.

-- for those interested in earthquakes, plate tectonics, structures and sediments, again Geological Sciences A is recommended.
+- for those interested in earthquakes, plate tectonics, structures and sediments, again Earth Sciences A is recommended.

-- for those interested in physical and chemical properties of minerals and rocks, their role in volcanism and in forming the core of mountain belts, Geological Sciences B is recommended.
+- for those interested in physical and chemical properties of minerals and rocks, their role in volcanism and in forming the core of mountain belts, Earth Sciences B is recommended.

-- either subject would be appropriate for historians of science, although the great 19th century controversies revolved more around the topics in Geological Sciences A.
+- either subject would be appropriate for historians of science, although the great 19th century controversies revolved more around the topics in Earth Sciences A.

 Combinations not allowed

 Because of timetabling clashes, the following combinations are not allowed by University regulations: